zesterer/openmw-ssao/README.md

 ## Features

 - Normal-aware: Unlike most SSAO shader mods, this shader takes the surface normal into account and so interacts properly with normal maps and other sub-polygon surface lighting techniques.

+- Temporal filtering: occlusion information is shared between frames, radically improving the quality of occlusion without hurting performance.

 - Many parameters to configure: Find your personal sweet-spoot between quality and performance while achieving the look and feel you're after.